 At times, the type of heating system itself gives a clue to the unit’s life span.
-Tank-less or in-demand water heating systems, for example, can last up to 20 years.
+Tankless or on-demand water heating systems, for example, can last up to 20 years.
 Still, if these units are improperly used or ill-maintained, chances are they may not last as long as they were designed to.

-If homeowners want a steady flow of hot water at home, it’s imperative that they maintain their water heating systems regularly.
+If homeowners want a steady flow of hot water at home, they must maintain their water heating systems regularly.
 If, however, they’ve worked hard to maintain the units and the signs of failure are still evident, it’s time to install a new one, with the help of professional plumbing contractors.

 With over 20+ years of industry experience, Capital Plumbing offers the best in the business if you need expert plumbing, heating, cooling, or HVAC services in Edmonton that you can trust for the long term.

 Capital Plumbing and Heating was founded in 2001 in Edmonton, Alberta, and our main office is still located there.
 We proudly serve Edmonton and surrounding areas as emergency plumbing service providers in Edmonton.